Glimpse/Home/contributing.md

 If you're having issues, please check out our [documentation](http://node.getglimpse.com/docs/) and [troubleshooting guide](http://node.getglimpse.com/docs/support/troubleshooting/).

-If the guide is unable to help you with your issue, feel free to [open an issue](https://github.com/glimpse/Home/issues/new).
+If they are unable to help you with your issue, feel free to [open an issue](https://github.com/glimpse/Home/issues/new).

 Got feedback?
 -------------